-Edji is a versatile educational tool that combines reading and collaborative annotations to create a unique classroom discussion focused on a text.
+Edji is a versatile educational tool that combines reading and collaborative annotations to create a unique classroom discussion focused on a text, image, or PDF.

-Edji is completely free for any teacher to try, and students do not need an account to start reading and annotating.
+Try it out!
+Edji is free for any teacher to try, and students do not need an account to start reading and annotating.

 Check out this video from our teacher co-founder to learn a little more about Edji!